Integrating Over-the-Air Federated Learning and Non-Orthogonal Multiple Access: What Role can RIS Play?: Introduction

 \subsection{Related Works}

-Recently, both AirFL and NOMA have attracted compelling attention, but most previous studies have focused on the separated implementation of AirFL and NOMA in diverse scenarios such as the works in \cite{Yang2020TWC, Amiri2020Machine, Zhu2020One, Ni2020Federated, Liu2017NOMA, Liu2017Grouping, Zhao2017Spectrum, Cui2018QoE}.
+Recently, both AirFL and NOMA have attracted compelling attention, but most previous studies have focused on the separate implementation of AirFL and NOMA in diverse scenarios such as the works in \cite{Yang2020TWC, Amiri2020Machine, Zhu2021One, Ni2021Federated, Liu2017NOMA, Liu2017Grouping, Zhao2017Spectrum, Cui2018QoE}.
 However, the network architecture may be isolated and dedicated if designed independently, which inevitably makes the flexibility and versatility of existing networks insufficient.
-Specifically, considering the computation and transmission constraints at the edge of wireless networks, Yang \textit{et. al} \cite{Yang2020EEFL} investigated the resource allocation problem of federated learning to strike a trade-off between completion time and energy consumption.
 By establishing an explicit expression for the packet error rate and the convergence rate of federated learning, Chen \textit{et. al} \cite{Chen2020A} provided a joint learning and communication algorithm to reduce the training loss.
-Different from the conventional communication paradigms based on orthogonal multiple access, by exploiting the superposition property of wireless channels, multiple users are able to implement model aggregation (i.e., function computation) over-the-air with the help of the remote base station (BS) \cite{Nazer2007Computation, Yang2020TWC, Ni2020Federated}.
-Thus, the new technique called AirFL is recently developed, which is beneficial to alleviate the communication latency dramatically \cite{Zhu2020Broadband, Zhu2020One, ChenQW18WCL}.
+Different from the conventional communication paradigms based on orthogonal multiple access, by exploiting the superposition property of wireless channels, multiple users are able to implement model aggregation (i.e., function computation) over-the-air with the help of the remote base station (BS) \cite{Nazer2007Computation, Yang2020TWC, Ni2021Federated}.
+Thus, the new technique called AirFL is recently developed, which is beneficial to alleviate the communication latency dramatically \cite{Zhu2020Broadband, Zhu2021One, ChenQW18WCL}.
 In order to improve the convergence rate and prediction accuracy of AirFL, the authors of \cite{Yang2020TWC} proposed a difference-of-convex (DC) programming based method to optimize the device selection and active beamforming for aggregation error minimization.
 Additionally, to overcome the unfavorable noise brought by the wireless environment, Jiang \textit{et. al} \cite{Jiang2019Over} deployed the RIS to alleviate the signal distortion of AirFL.
-Moreover, our previous work in \cite{Ni2020Federated} jointly designed the transceiver and reflection settings to further enhance the learning performance of AirFL with the aid of multiple intelligent surfaces.
+Moreover, our previous work in \cite{Ni2021Federated} jointly designed the transceiver and reflection settings to further enhance the learning performance of AirFL with the aid of multiple intelligent surfaces.